Wills Month: How Edna Brown Planted the First Acorn

 Sparking a movement: the first Acorn gift

 Edna passed away in 2001, leaving more than just fond memories.
-In her Will she set aside a bequest of just over $67,000.
+In her Will she set aside a bequest of just over $67,200 for the benefit of Tauranga.
 Two years later, that seed became the very first donor fund of the newly founded Acorn Foundation.
 Thanks to Acorn’s “Smarter Giving Model”, her capital is invested in perpetuity, generating an annual income stream for the community while the core gift keeps on growing.

-Twenty years after its launch Edna’s fund balance has risen to $100k even after distributing $75k in grants.
+Twenty years after its launch Edna’s fund balance had risen to over $184k even after distributing $83k in grants.
 Fast-forward another thirty years and, on our current settings, the fund is expected to have doubled while having delivered more than $210k in support for local charities.
-It is a live demonstration of how a single act of foresight can keep paying dividends for generations.

 Twenty-plus years of growing impact